workleap/wl-foundry-cli/CONTRIBUTING.md

 Answer the CLI questions.

-Once the *package.json* is generated, please read again the [GSoft GitHub guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name) and make sure the package name, author and license are valid.
+Once the `package.json` file is generated, please read again the [GSoft GitHub guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name) and make sure the package name, author and license are valid.

-Don't forget to add the [npm scope](https://docs.npmjs.com/about-scopes) *"@workleap"* before the package name.
-For example, if the project name is "foo", your package name should be "@workleap/foo".
+Don't forget to add the [npm scope](https://docs.npmjs.com/about-scopes) `"@workleap"` before the package name.
+For example, if the project name is "foo", your package name should be `@workleap/foo.

-Make sure the package publish access is *public* by adding the following to the *package.json* file:
+Make sure the package publish access is *public* by adding the following to the `package.json` file:

 ```json
 {